 readingFrame Either NA, a numeric vector giving a single reading frame for all alignments, or an individual reading frame for each alignment in x.
 The readingFrame can be either 1, 2, 3 to signify codons beginning on the first, second, and third nucleotide position, respectively.
 If NA (the default), analysis is performed without reference to a reading frame.
+(See details section below.) position Numeric vector containing the codon position(s) to be analyzed, or NA to analyze all positions together.
+Typically, the third (3) codon position is analyzed for coding sequences and all positions (NA) for non-coding sequences.
 (See details section below.)

-position Numeric vector containing the codon position(s) to be analyzed, or NA to analyze all positions together.
-Typically, the third (3) codon position is analyzed for coding sequences and all positions (NA) for non-coding sequences.
-(See details tial) position to include in the correlation profile.
+Numeric giving the maximum number of positions away from the reference (initial) position to include in the correlation profile.

-N Numeric giving the maximum number of positions away from the reference (inishowPlot Logical specifying whether or not to plot the correlation profile(s) and fitted curves.
+showPlot Logical specifying whether or not to plot the correlation profile(s) and fitted curves.